dtapuska/html-translate/README.md

 * Supports **decentralizing** the web by decoupling with search engines
 * Browsers could be written such that they could **choose** its own translation service
 * Automatically fallback to server-side translation if client side isn’t supported
-* Language hint is sent to the origin as an accept-language before the translation is invoked
 * It is only a hint.
 The final decision of **how to translate** rests with the User Agent.
 For example, Chrome intends to have user permission prompts when hrefTranslate is encountered from non-trusted sites.